 If you require future medical treatment long after your case ends, you’ll need the compensation to pay for it so that nothing comes out of your own pocket.
-DeMayo Law Offices, LLP can investigate and find the evidence to prove whether the other motorist caused the collision that hurt you.
+DeMayo Law Offices can investigate and find the evidence to prove whether the other motorist caused the collision that hurt you.

 The at-fault (or liable) driver should be held liable for their negligent or reckless actions.

 If another driver caused the accident, you could pursue a settlement from their insurance company.

 You can seek the compensation you need by filing a claim with the at-fault motorist’s insurance company.
 Drivers must purchase liability insurance with minimum limits of $30,000 for bodily injury and $25,000 for property damage.
 When you file your claim with the at-fault driver’s insurance company, you could seek the monetary value of your losses, such as: